PropForgeTechCo/reload/README.md

 You can also do the injection yourself, as the package also exposes the methods `(*Reloader).ServeWS` and `(*Reloader).WatchDirectories`, which are used by the `(*Reloader).Handle` middleware.

+> [!NOTE]
 > Currently, injecting the script is done by appending to the end of the document, even after the \</html\> tag.
 > This makes the library code _much_ simpler, but may break older/less forgiving browsers.

 ## Caveats

 - Reload works with everything that the server sends to the client (HTML,CSS,JS etc.), but it cannot restart the server itself, since it's just a middleware running on the server.

   To reload the entire server, you can use another file watcher on top, like [watchexec](https://github.com/watchexec/watchexec):